DCAN-Labs/hbcd-docs-internal/docs/orgcharts.md

 #### Center for Developmental NeuroImaging

-The Center for Developmental NeuroImaging ([CDNI](https://cdni.umn.edu/)) at UMN is responsible for: development of MRI acquisition procedures; quality control for processed MRI data; MRI data processing consultation; support for MRI pipeline development; coordination of processing pipeline standardization ([see details](https://docs.hbcdstudy.org/latest/instruments/processing/standards/)); and development and maintenance of HDCC release documentation (including the [HBCD Data Release Docs](https://docs.hbcdstudy.org/latest/)).
+The Center for Developmental NeuroImaging ([CDNI](https://cdni.umn.edu/)) at UMN is responsible for: development of MRI acquisition procedures; quality control for processed MRI data; coordination of [processing pipeline standardization](https://docs.hbcdstudy.org/latest/instruments/processing/standards/); and development and maintenance of HDCC release documentation (including the [HBCD Data Release Docs](https://docs.hbcdstudy.org/latest/)).
+CDNI members additionally work with the Informatics & Processing team at [MIDB Informatics Hub and MSI](#midb-informatics-hub--msi) to provide support and/or consultation for MRI data processing and MRI pipeline development as needed.

 <p><object type="image/svg+xml" data="cdni.svg" width="80%"></object></p>